 “I hate to interrupt your sympathy sessions over the other dead vampires,” she said in a scathing tone.
 “But are you going to be killing me soon or what?”

-Bravery like that deserved another chance before he drank the answers out of her.
+Bravery like that deserved another chance before he drank the answers he needed out of her.
 He leaned back.
 She sagged in relief, but he pretended not to notice.

 “In a hurry to die, are you?” he said in a casual way.
 If she didn’t believe her life was in danger, she’d have no incentive to tell him the truth.
 “Not before you answer a few more questions.”